midl-dev/polkadot-k8s/README.md

 The validator node uses a [Regional Persistent Disk](https://cloud.google.com/compute/docs/disks/#repds) so it can be respun quickly in the other node from the pool if the first node goes offline for any reason, for example base OS upgrade.

+The setup is production hardened:
+* usage of kubernetes secrets to store sensitive values such as node keys.
+They are created securely from terraform variables,
+* network policies to restrict communication between pods.
+For example, only sentries can peer with the validator node.

 ## Costs

 Deploying will incur Google Compute Engine charges, specifically: